zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-Work in process and there will be more models in the future
+Work in process and I promise there will be more models in the future ...

 This repository contains a wide range of my models and tests written on machine learning topics based on TensorFlow / PyTorch and other libraries.